dovidio/colino/website/docs/installation.md

 ./colino setup
 ```

-This guides you through adding RSS feeds, choosing an ingestion interval, and (optionally) configuring a Webshare proxy.
-It then writes `~/.config/colino/config.yaml`, runs an initial ingest to bootstrap the database, and installs a scheduled daemon (on macOS via launchd).
+This guides you through adding RSS feeds, choosing an ingestion interval (for launchd scheduling), and (optionally) configuring a Webshare proxy.
+It then writes `~/.config/colino/config.yaml`, runs an initial ingest to bootstrap the database, and installs a scheduled launchd job on macOS.